-Every chapter 9.1 through 9.8 consists of one or more security controls.
+Every chapter from 9.1 to 9.8 consists of one or more security controls.
 All controls have to be considered by the developer but may be omitted with justification if not applicable.

 In this document, chapter 9.1 "Asset Management" defines the assets to be protected, the necessary policies, and their content in order to be compliant with the CEM.